Tech-N-Logic/.github/profile/README.md

-# Tech N' Logic®
+# Tech N' Logic<sup>®</sup>

-Welcome to **Tech N' Logic®**, the flagship software platform from Fulltechware®.
+Welcome to **Tech N' Logic<sup>®</sup>**, the flagship software platform from Fulltechware<sup>®</sup>.
 Our mission is to provide a robust, modular, and customizable solution for businesses and developers, offering a complete ecosystem of tools and services that facilitate software development and integration.

-## About Tech N' Logic®
+## About Tech N' Logic<sup>®</sup>

-**Tech N' Logic®** is more than just a software solution – it is an ecosystem designed to adapt and grow with our customers' needs.
+**Tech N' Logic<sup>®</sup>** is more than just a software solution – it is an ecosystem designed to adapt and grow with our customers' needs.
 Inspired by leading technology platforms, our vision is to provide a solid foundation for developing business applications and systems, with a focus on flexibility, performance, and integration.

 ## Core Features